marmicode/cookbook/apps/cookbook/docs/angular/testing/01-why-vitest.md

 This is one of the latest sweets from the Vitest buffet.
 [Vitest can run your tests in a real browser](https://vitest.dev/guide/browser/).

-It is still experimental so it is still early to draw conclusions, but right now, we think that [Playwright Component Testing](https://github.com/jscutlery/devkit/tree/main/packages/playwright-ct-angular) approach is more suitable.
-We will elaborate on this in a future chapter.
+It is still experimental so it is still early to draw conclusions, but right now, I think that [Playwright Component Testing](https://github.com/jscutlery/devkit/tree/main/packages/playwright-ct-angular) approach is more suitable.
+I will elaborate on this in a future chapter.

 ## 🎯 Conclusion